Local Offer- St Paul’s Church of England Academy Nursery

 How will the setting prepare and support my child to join the setting, transfer to a new setting or the next stage of education and life?

 We have a settling in policy and procedure.
-Each child is allocated a Key Person when they start, and they will make a visit to your home before your child starts, to get to know you and them, and to ensure they are aware of your child’s needs and interests, and of how you meet these needs at home.
+Each child is allocated a Key Person when they start, and they will arrange an 'initial visit' before your child starts, to get to know you and them, and to ensure they are aware of your child’s needs and interests, and of how you meet these needs at home.
 They will also discuss with you our settling in procedures, and how you want to manage your child’s first days at the setting.

 If your child leaves us to attend a different pre-school setting, we will be happy to meet staff from that setting, and pass on the records we have kept of your child’s progress if you would like us to.
 Otherwise, we will give the records directly to you.